Student Alerts

 1. Review the Junior Design Document for descriptions of these options and registration instructions for each one.
 If a student begins one option and changes their mind, they will have to start and complete a different alternative (no mixing of junior design options).

-4. Instructions for LMC 3403 will be added to this LMC registration site
+2. Instructions for LMC 3403 are on this LMC registration site

 Required Grades and Pass/Fail Credit